How it Works

 - Results are updated approximately once per hour.

-- Miles per gallon based on fill-ups will be compared to what the CAN data shows and an adjusting factor may be used on the CAN data for day-to-day reporting.
+- Miles per gallon based on fill-ups will be compared to what the CAN bus data shows and an adjusting factor may be used on the CAN bus data for day-to-day reporting.

-In order to portray the conditions drivers and their equipment are facing, in addition to mpg, we will be showing some of the factors that are likely to affect fuel economy.
-These include the total gross weight of the truck, total elevation gain, average vehicle speed and average wind speed.
+To portray the conditions drivers and their equipment are facing, in addition to MPG we will be showing some of the factors that are likely to affect fuel economy.
+These include the payload hauled, total elevation change, average vehicle speed, and other items.

 - Elevation data is collected from Google Maps based on GPS points provided by Geotab.